Experience the legendary flaming colours and charm of New England.

 The byway winds across the state through the heart of the scenic and mountainous White Mountain National Forest.
 A number of scenic vistas are plotted along the way offering remarkable views of the White Mountains, the Swift River, Lower Falls, Sabbaday Falls, and the Rocky Gorge.

 Foodie?
-Route100 between Stowe and Waterbury is home to Ben & Jerry's Ice Cream Factory, Boyden Valley Winery, Cold Hollow Cider Mill and Cabot's Farmer's Store - all great places to dine sample the local fayre.
+Route100 between Stowe and Waterbury is home to Ben & Jerry's Ice Cream Factory, Boyden Valley Winery, Cold Hollow Cider Mill and Cabot's Farmer's Store - all great places to dine and sample the local fayre.

 Distance: 145 miles